-All of these sources can help shape your garden in terms of colour, style and accessories.
+All of these sources can help you design a garden.
+They can shape your garden design in terms of colour, style and accessories.

 Decide on a colour scheme

-From the images you have of gardens you like there should hopefully be an emerging colour scheme.
+From your research and the images you like, there should hopefully be an emerging colour scheme.
 By now you should know if you favour cool contemporary tones or bold and bright colours.